2 Heads will be back after the new year with more informative and fun tips on how to keep ethnic virgin hair healthy and beautiful!

 I am sure there is no need to patent the idea and it does not require a copyright.
 I know I am not going to win the Nobel Prize for discovering how to remedy “itchy tights belly”, but hey, it sure is a discovery that saves me the grief of hearing “My Belly is itchy”.
 And let’s face it; it is so much nicer to see those little faces smiling rather than frowning.

 striped socks used as tights (from Target; girls sock section)

 Just so you can see how much the socks look like tights I put them side by side; they look alike but without the itchy belly

 socks from Target

 Update: Still waiting, with bated breath, for the mail to come to reveal the new accessory I hinted about the other day.
 I hope it comes soon.
 Can’t wait to try it out and let you know if hair styling as we know it will be changed forever!

-Posted by Art is Magic at 8:35 AM
+Posted by The Lavender Room at 8:35 AM

 Wednesday, December 7, 2011